Azure-Samples/communication-services-java-quickstarts/CallAutomation_OutboundCalling/README.md

           For e.g. "+1425XXXAAAA"
     - `basecallbackuri`: Base url of the app.
 For local development use dev tunnel url.
     - `cognitiveServiceEndpoint`: Cognitive Service Endpoint.
     - `targetTeamsUserId`: (Optional) update field with the Microsoft Teams user Id you would like to add to the call.
 See [Use Graph API to get Teams user Id](../../../how-tos/call-automation/teams-interop-call-automation.md#step-2-use-the-graph-api-to-get-microsoft-entra-object-id-for-teams-users-and-optionally-check-their-presence).
+Uncomment the below snippet in ProgramSample.java to enable Teams Interop scenario.
+      ```
+      client.getCallConnection(callConnectionId).addParticipant(
+                {
+                        new CallInvite(new MicrosoftTeamsUserIdentifier(appConfig.getTargetTeamsUserId()))
+                                .setSourceDisplayName("Jack (Contoso Tech Support)"));
+      ```

 ### Setup and host your Azure DevTunnel